 The Many Storeys and Last Days of Thomas Merton is the story of the esteemed 20th-century writer in the last year of his life, as he embarks on his greatest journey.
 The film illuminates the adventure and searching that takes the viewer from Merton’s home at the Abbey of Gethsemane in Kentucky, across America in the turbulent year of 1968, and finally to Asia for meetings with the Dalai Lama and other spiritual seekers.
 The Many Storeys and Last Days of Thomas Merton celebrates the triumph of all that was gained by Merton's journey, reflects on the tragedy of what was lost with his death, and considers why Merton's life and work challenges us today.

 Crazy Wisdom: The Life and Times of Chogyam Trungpa—By Johanna Demetrakas, 2011

 Wednesday, March 25, 2020, 7:00 PM

 Crazy Wisdom explores the life, teachings, and “crazy wisdom” of Chogyam Trungpa, Rinpoche, a pivotal figure in bringing Tibetan Buddhism to the West.
-Regarded as a genius, rascal, and social visionary, Trunga is one of the greatest spiritual teachers of the 20th century.
-Called the “bad boy of Buddhism,” he defied categorization.
+Regarded as a genius, and social visionary, Trungpa is one of the greatest spiritual teachers of the 20th century who defied categorization.
 Raised and trained in the rigorous Tibetan monastic tradition, Trungpa came to the West and shattered our preconceived notions about how an enlightened teacher should behave.
 His teachings are recognized as authentic, vast, and influential.